DoreenGrad/CMPG-323-Overview---24361879/README.md

 ```

 The purpose of the .gitignore file is to ensure that certain files not tracked by Git, remain untracked.
 If I was allowed to keep this repository private and give admin rights to trusted individuals, it would've ensured a greater level of protection of confidential information.
+The credentials will be stored in a json file as they'll be used in the connection string when setting up my database.
+The credentials in the connection string ensures reliable/up to date connection to the database.

 Have a look at the "insights" form which contains two charts.
 I am only able to produc 2 charts even though 4 was requested.
 Take note, Burndown charts were not an option and that's why they're not in the overview repo.